DanB91/dcpu/dcpu-unit/README.md

 This defines some inputs, the calls `memchr` and issues the special `test` instruction.
 It is this last instruction which denotes the end of a single unit.
-We can have arbirtarily many units in a single test file.
+We can have arbitrarily many units in a single test file.

 It should be noted that each unit is considered a single, full program.
 When a new test starts (`test` has just been executed), all state information